 - 4 = NW

-South azimuth angles are measured counterclockwise from south.
+In the south azimuth system, the angles are measured clockwise from south.

 You can set angular units to be interpreted as degrees, radians, gradians, or gons.